What kind of agencies are out there to connect me, and my child’s skills, to a potential employer?

 My name is Raeme Bosquez-Greer.
 I have been an Employment Specialist for the most challenging students for over 20 years.
 Challenging in my vocabulary means that they are harder to place in a competitive employment setting.

-All states have agencies similar to Texas Workforce, a department of rehabilitation and AACOG, which I’ll refer to as “The Agencies” for the remainder of this blog.
+All states and cities have agencies similar to the Texas Workforce Commision, a department of rehabilitation and Alamo Area Council of Governments, which I’ll refer to as “The Agencies” for the remainder of this blog.
 These are the main agencies the parents of a 15+ year old student can go to for their first steps in seeking training, job developing and employment.
 This umbrella of agencies contracts third party providers to complete services.
 These providers, like myself, specialize in a variety of disabilities including Autism and Neurodevelopmental challenges.
 We are paid commission for the services that we provide.

 The Agencies mentioned above will educate you regarding all the services they offer either themselves or through the 3rd party providers.
 They will give you a list of providers to select from.
 You call the providers on the list and interview them with questions specific to your son or daughters needs and you select the provider that you want to work with.

 The agency will give you example questions but you can also ask your own based on what best fits your child.